socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-17-EXERCISE-Adding-Color-svg-HEARTSHAPE.md

 [VO]

-If you click on the red-heart.svg file in your file browser, you can see the code that makes up that red heart.
+Now, if you go to the assets folder and then click on the red-heart.svg file in your file browser, you can see the code that makes up the red heart that we've been displaying.

+[SC]

+[VO]

+I want you to copy all of this code into the return statement of the HeartSVG component.
+Ok?
+So, just like this, we'll copy....and then paste it here.

 [SC]
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 841.9 595.3">